Alternative Educator Evaluation Systems

 On-Site Visit Information

-In early February, current users of alternative educator evaluation systems will receive a scheduling request for their 2017-18 on-site visit.
+Districts and charter schools utilizing alternative educator evaluation systems are required to participate in at least one on-site visit per approval cycle.
+The purpose of these visits is to provide transparency and critical information to the DDOE to support determinations for continuance of alternative educator evaluation systems.
+They also provide the opportunity for systems to highlight successes in their work as they seek to better support their educators.
+In late fall or early winter 2018, current users of alternative educator evaluation systems will receive a scheduling request for their 2018-19 on-site visit.
 The visit will focus on the major evaluation system components of: vision, collective bargaining requirements, student growth, observation processes and protocols, educator support, observer training, certification, & calibration, and continuous improvement.
 Detailed information on the monitoring visit can be found in this document:

 Key Question for On-Site Visit: